Advisors, how well do you really know your clients?

 The risks associated with not knowing will become more pronounced as AI technologies and predictive analytics make their way into the mainstream.
 The 2016 Narrative Science survey reported that ‘58% of enterprise business executives were already using predictive analytics within their organizations’, and that ‘61% of those who have an innovation strategy say they are using AI to identify opportunities in data that would otherwise be missed’.
 Once the majority are using these innovations, there will be no competitive chance for those who aren’t – they simply won’t be aware of the opportunities or threats.

 Know everything about your client’s business

 Advisors start by sending a bespoke scorecard to the company, where they answer some questions and fill in their basic information.
-Their score will tell you where they stand in less than 15 minutes, and quickly highlight opportunities and gaps in their material information – and ultimately their business.
+Their score will tell you where they stand in less than 15 minutes, and quickly highlight opportunities and gaps in their critical documentation – and ultimately their business.

-Once your client has their critical documentation safely housed in the Platform, you can verify their documents with a simple click.
+Once your client has their information safely housed in the platform, you can verify their documents with a simple click.
 The dashboard view gives you a 360° snapshot of activity, so you can see your client’s progress in real time and all the topics that still need verifying.
-The Platform’s content library clearly explains what each document is and why it is important, enabling your clients to be self-sufficient and eliminating the need for any hand holding.
+The platform’s content library clearly explains what each document is and why it is important, enabling your clients to be self-sufficient and eliminating the need for any hand holding.
 The score gamifies the process, encouraging your clients to engage with the tool and improve their position without you needing to chase them or dig deeper into a problem area.

 Strategic events or exits have become one of the best ways for a company to add value, so the future outlook for advisors is bright.
 But they are only going to achieve this by adapting quickly and by using innovations to get these advanced insights about their clients.

 Really know your clients.
-Discover the Material Information Platform for advisors.
+Learn more about Ansarada’s platform for advisors.